 If someone starts a business then all of the money he spends will go into paying people to do things, it will be used to buy materials, pay rent and, possibly, buy machinery.
 All of these forms of expenditure are various forms of consumption.
 This is what is traditionally thought of as investment.

-In this case, total income will match the amount spent on goods that are consumed and on investment that will consume enough to mean that the supply of goods produced balances the demand for them.
+In this case, the total income of all of the households will, roughly, match the amount spent on goods that are consumed and on investments that will consume enough to mean that the supply of goods produced, roughly, balances the demand for them.

-However when someone says he has invested some money in something, for example, he has bought some shares, this is quite different.
+However, when someone says he has invested some money in something, for example, he has bought some shares, this is quite different.
 In the vast majority of cases like this, when he bought these shares, he bought them from someone else.
 This other person has “divested” himself of his investment.
-It is significant that the word “divestment” was so little used it has been hi-jacked to mean selling a politically embarrassing investment.
-Similarly if someone buys a house it is usually one that is being sold by someone else.
+(3) Similarly, if someone buys a house it is usually one that is being sold by someone else.
 In both of these cases, no extra investment, in the sense of investment as described above, has been made.

 The traditional argument is that if one person buys a house from another then the two sums cancel out – there has been no change in the value of anything.
 All that has happened is a change in the ownership of a piece of property.